FarinaMatteo/zero/README.md

 For the experiments with CLIP-ViT-B/16 pretrained on the 2B English Subset of LAION presented in the Appendix of the manuscript, set `--arch ViT-B-16` and `--pretrained laion2b_s34b_b88k`.
 While I have not tried all possible outcomes of CLIP models within `open_clip`, feel free to explore :)

-**NOTE.** MaPLe and CoOp weights are available only for OpenAI pretrained models.
+**NOTE.** MaPLe weights are available only for OpenAI pretrained models.

 [a] Cherti, Mehdi, et al. "Reproducible scaling laws for contrastive language-image learning."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2023.